darkmatter08/toy-models-for-superposition/README.md

 The right most chart learns all of the 20 input features when sparsity is 0.01.

 # Postulate
+Here we depart from replicating the paper and make some original observations.

 How can 5 neurons represent 20 features? if we use binary encoding, we can have 2 ^ 5 values if we have 5 slots.
 This is 32 slots for 20 features.